 Depending on how you create the backup job and configure connection to an object storage repository, you can define backup immutability settings in one of the following ways:

-- If you create the backup job in command line interface and configure it to back up data directly to an object storage repository, you must specify the immutability period in the advanced options of the command for creating the backup job.
-For details, see Creating Backup Job with Command Line Interface.
+- [Command line interface] You must specify the immutability period in the advanced options of the command for creating the backup job.
+For more information, see Creating Backup Job with Command Line Interface.

 If you want to create the backup job in command line interface, you must create the object storage repository first.
 For details, see Creating Repository in Object Storage.